Tenedas88/salty_screeps/README.md

 script only supported on windows.
 Works with slashes,backslashes, relative paths

 KNOWN BUG:
-if GIT BASH doesn't support symlinks properly with your version link may not work.
+if your GIT BASH doesn't support symlinks properly the link process may not work correctly. instead use:

-use:
+link_client.ps1 [IP] [port] [USERNAME(Windows)] [relative\path/to\game/folder\to/link]

-    "link_client.ps1"
+NOTE:

-and substitute the script's hardcoded paths with yours
+script need to run in powershell with admin rights